 We can't live the good life when we're wrapped up in our sinfulness.
+Instead of ruling with Christ, sin, death, and the powers of evil rule us.
 Adam and Eve chose slavery over freedom, and now we're born into slavery and in need of rescuing.
 We need to be restored to the good life God designed for us.